 What is HANDLE®?

-The labels of AD/HD, Asperger’s, PDD, autism, Tourette's Syndrome, and countless other dysfunctions and disorders have become increasingly applied to both children and adults.
-While individuals diagnosed with these dysfunctions are often treated with medication and other traditional therapies, HANDLE looks beyond the superficial labels and addresses the root causes of disordered behaviors through effective, gentle, non-drug activities and lifestyle modifications that promote efficient neurological functioning and learning.
+The labels of AD/HD, Asperger’s, PDD, autism, Tourette's Syndrome—and countless other dysfunctions and disorders—have become increasingly applied to both children and adults.
+While individuals diagnosed with these dysfunctions are often treated with medication and other traditional therapies, HANDLE looks beyond the labels to address root causes of disordered behaviors through effective, gentle, non-drug activities and lifestyle modifications that promote efficient neurological functioning and learning.

 HANDLE is an acronym for:

 HANDLE addresses the underlying causes of a wide range of neurodevelopmental, learning, and movement difficulties.
 HANDLE offers tools for clients and caregivers to interact in a gentle, respectful, non-invasive, and nonjudgmental manner.

 A Video Introduction

 In this video, Halifax's "Breakfast Television" interviews HANDLE Practitioner Catherine Stingley and a physician whose son has autism, about the HANDLE Method.

 HANDLE Incorporates a "Systems View."

 HANDLE incorporates a "systems" view of the body and mind, in which human behaviors can be seen as expressions of the functioning of various aspects of a person’s body, mind, and environment, with special focus on the nervous system and brain.
 HANDLE considers functioning of the central nervous system, autonomic nervous system, immune system, digestive system, visual system, family system, and more.